vcsjones/cli/Documentation/specs/xproj2csproj.md

 - have the same format as a lock file target library (representable by a LockFileTargetLibrary)
 - will never contain dependencies.
 Those are already in the lock file libraries
 - only has asset elements
+- all paths are relative to the csproj location

 project.json
 ```json